anas4488/Blog_App/README.md

 > This is a django application which is a blog page with CRUD functionality and authentication.

-> Done with template inheritance and using css and bootstrap using static files.
+> Done with registration page and also used CRISPY forms which helps with bootstrap a lot when it comes to prettifying forms.

 > Tutorial by Cory (Youtube).